 The decision to adopt a phased-approach for building the SKA telescope was mainly to manage risk and to permit technological evolution, building upon a decade of substantial investment in precursor telescopes, technologies, and design studies.
 SKA1 will deliver a major enhancement in capability over the current state-of-the-art and is due to begin construction in 2018, with early science planned for 2020.
 Construction of the full SKA will require more than a decade; the full implementation of the SKA will rely on further refinement of some of the enabling technologies over the coming years.

 What is the current status of the SKA project?

-The SKA project has now entered its final pre-construction phase (or detailed design phase) which consists of fine-tuning the design of the telescope before construction of SKA1 can start in 2018.
+The SKA project in now in its final pre-construction phase (or detailed design phase) which consists of fine-tuning the design of the telescope before construction of SKA1 can start in 2018.
 It is like making sure all of the pieces of this giant puzzle fit together in the best possible way before starting to build it.

-On the policy front, work continues towards establishing SKA Organisation as an international Treaty Organisation – similar to CERN or ESO – which will ensure a smooth procurement and strong governance over the lifetime of the project.
+On the policy front, negotiations are well underway towards establishing SKA Observatory as an international Treaty Organisation – similar to CERN or ESO – which will ensure a smooth procurement and strong governance over the lifetime of the project.

 Is the design of the telescope fixed?